Luos-io/Documentation/update-module-firmware.md

 You can close the program.

-### Step 3: Connect the module to the computer
+### Step 3: Connect the board to the computer
-Each module has a micro-USB port.
+Each Luos board has a micro-USB port.
 Plug the USB cable to this port and then to your computer.

-> **Note:** The USB module has two USB ports, you should always plug the port situated on the L0, under the connectors.
-You should not see any light from the module when you plug it.
+> **Note:** The USB board has two USB ports, you should always plug the port situated on the L0, under the connectors.
+You should not see any light from the board when you plug it.

-### Step 4: Upload the new file into the module
+### Step 4: Upload the new file into the board
 Execute the program *DfuSeDemo.exe*.<br />
 Click on `Choose…` and load the DFU file you just converted from binary.